opentk/opentk.net/learn/chapter1/2-hello-triangle.md

 }
 ```

+This function runs every time the window gets resized.
+When this happens the NDC to window coordinate transformation is not automatically updated, causing rendering be done at the old framebuffer size.
+With `GL.Viewport` we can update this transformation so that we correctly render to the entire framebuffer.
 ***

-This function runs every time the window gets resized. `GL.Viewport` maps the NDC to the window.
-OnResize isn't super important, and no code is going to be added here outside of what we've already put down.

 ## Vertex input